 -An original or copy of a current paycheck with the voter's name and present address

 What is going to be on the Ballot?: View Ohio's voting guide online for the next upcoming election.

-Problems with voting: Ohio Election Law Violations and Voter Fraud or fill out a form here.
+Problems with voting: Ohio Election Law Violations and Voter Fraud.

 Verifying provisional ballot status: Ohio Provisional voting policies